rannerboy/corona-transition2/README.md

 -- I think you get the picture...
 ```

-Or, if you're a daredevil, just override the global transition variable in your **main.lua** to run every single transitions through transition2 and hope for the best. :-)
+Or, if you're a daredevil, just override the global transition variable in your **main.lua** to run every single transition through transition2 and hope for the best. :-)

 ```lua
 transition = require("transition2")